Tajikistan: Soviet period

-After the Russian Revolution of 1917 guerrillas throughout Central Asia, known as basmachi, waged a war against Bolshevik armies in an attempt to maintain independence.
-The Bolsheviks prevailed after a four-year war, in which mosques and villages were burned down and the population suppressed.
+After the Russian Revolution of 1917, guerrillas throughout Central Asia, known as basmachi, waged a war against Bolshevik armies in an attempt to maintain independence.
+The Bolsheviks prevailed after a four‑year war, during which mosques and villages were burned down and the population was suppressed.

-Between 1928 and 1941, Soviet authorities started an anti-religious campaign of secularisation.
-Practising Christianity, Islam, or Judaism was discouraged and repressed; due to the Soviet anti-religious legislation, several churches, mosques, and synagogues were closed.
-As a consequence of the conflict and Soviet agriculture policies, Central Asia, Tajikistan included, underwent a famine that claimed lives.
+Between 1928 and 1941, Soviet authorities began an anti‑religious campaign of secularisation.
+Practising Christianity, Islam, or Judaism was discouraged and repressed; under Soviet anti-religious legislation, several churches, mosques, and synagogues were closed.
+As a consequence of the conflict and Soviet agricultural policies, Central Asia, including Tajikistan, suffered a famine that claimed many lives.

-Tajikistan was first created in 1924 as the Tajik Autonomous Soviet Socialist Republic (abbrievated Tajik ASSR), an autonomous republic within the Uzbek Soviet Socialist Republic.
-Despite their historical status as Tajik cities and mostly being populated by Tajiks, none of the regional urban centres—such as Bukhara, Samarkand, Tirmiz, Qarshi, and Khojand—were included in Tajikistan.
+Tajikistan was first created in 1924 as the Tajik Autonomous Soviet Socialist Republic (abbreviated as the Tajik ASSR), an autonomous republic within the Uzbek Soviet Socialist Republic.
+Despite their historical status as Tajik cities and their largely Tajik populations, none of the regional urban centres – such as Bukhara, Samarkand, Tirmiz, Qarshi, and Khojand – were included in Tajikistan.
 Instead, the Tajikistani capital was established in Dushanbe, a mountain town with approximately 1,000 residents.

-A specific Persian dialect, with vocabulary and pronunciation different from formal written Persian, was deliberately made the national language of Tajikistan by the Soviets and renamed "Tajiki" to forcibly separate it from the common variant of Persian spoken from Istanbul to Calcutta.
-The Tajiks were also excluded from the enormous global world of Persian literature, both past and current, by the creation of a new phonetic alphabet, first Latin-based in 1928 and later Cyrillic in 1940.
-With Persian confined to Tajikistan and replaced by Russian as Central Asia's common language, the unity of the Persianate world was broken, steering Soviet and post-Soviet Central Asia onto a developmental path distinct from Iran and Afghanistan.
+A specific Persian dialect, with vocabulary and pronunciation distinct from formal written Persian, was deliberately made the national language of Tajikistan by the Soviets and renamed 'Tajiki' in order to forcibly separate it from the common variant of Persian spoken from Istanbul to Calcutta.
+The Tajiks were also excluded from the enormous global world of Persian literature, both past and present, by the creation of a new phonetic alphabet – first Latin‑based in 1928 and later Cyrillic in 1940.
+With Persian confined to Tajikistan and replaced by Russian as Central Asia's common language, the unity of the Persianate world was broken, steering Soviet and post‑Soviet Central Asia on to a developmental path distinct from that of Iran and Afghanistan.
 In 1929, the Tajik ASSR was elevated to its own full union republic, the Tajik Soviet Socialist Republic.
 The Sughd Region was added to Tajikistan in the same year.

 Between 1927 and 1934, collectivisation of agriculture and an expansion of cotton production took place, especially in the southern region.
 Soviet collectivization policy brought violence against farmers and peasants, classified as anti-Soviet categories of "enemies of the people", and forced resettlement occurred throughout Tajikistan.
 Consequently, some peasants fought collectivisation and revived the Basmachi movement.
 Some industrial development occurred during this time along with the expansion of irrigation infrastructure.